wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-devquickstarts-webapi-nodejs.md

 - In the left hand nav, click on **Active Directory**.
 - Select the tenant where you wish to register the application.
 - Click the **Applications** tab, and click add in the bottom drawer.
-- Follow the prompts and create a new **Web Application and/or WebAPI**.
+- Follow the prompts and create a new **web site and/or WebAPI**.
     - The **name** of the application will describe your application to end-users
     -	The **Sign-On URL** is the base URL of your app.
-The skeleton’s default is `https://localhost:8888`.
+The skeleton's default is `https://localhost:8888`.
     - The **App ID URI** is a unique identifier for your application.
 The convention is to use `https://<tenant-domain>/<app-name>`, e.g. `https://contoso.partner.onmschina.cn/my-first-aad-app`
-- Once you’ve completed registration, AAD will assign your app a unique client identifier.
-You’ll need this value in the next sections, so copy it from the Configure tab.
+- Once you've completed registration, AAD will assign your app a unique client identifier.
+You'll need this value in the next sections, so copy it from the Configure tab.

 ## Step 3: Download node.js for your platform
 To successfully use this sample, you must have a working installation of Node.js.